digital-work-lab/handbook/docs/30-teaching/30_processes/30.11.seminar_template.md

 Grading

-- [ ] Create reminder for the deadline.
+- [ ] Create a reminder for the deadline.
 - [ ] Use the [grading scripts](https://github.com/digital-work-lab/handbook/tree/main/src/grading){: target="_blank"} to assign grades and prepare FlexNow import

 Entering Grades into FlexNow